2025 Solar Incentives Guide for Northview, MI - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of the cost of your solar system.

-To best understand how the ITC may apply to your situation, reach out to your local Northview solar panel installation expert and request more information.
+To best understand how the ITC will apply to you, get in touch with your local Northview solar panel installation expert and request more information.

 The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 The Clean Energy Credit is valid until 2035.
 Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
 The amount will decrease slightly on a yearly basis until the current program ends.
 The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Northview solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Northview solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these can include rebates, tax credits and more.
-These incentives — which might be given by the state of Michigan, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also provided by state and local governments.
+As with federal incentives, these might include tax credits, rebates and more.
+These incentives may be offered by the Michigan government, or by your county or municipality.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Northview